 Mile Marker 49.0 Lockhouse 28

 Lockhouse 28 is the most remote of all the Canal Quarters lockhouses, located nearly a half mile from the nearest parking.
 This rustic retreat was completed in 1837 and is a reminder of the fierce competitive race between the Chesapeake & Ohio Canal and the Baltimore & Ohio Railroad in the race to reach the Ohio River Valley.
+Learn how you can spend the night in this lockhouse here.

 Mile Marker 51.5 Catoctin Aqueduct